leonardpahlke/carbonaut/SECURITY.md

-We strongly encourage you to report security vulnerabilities to one of our maintainers via a slack message - first, before disclosing them in any public forums see [Carbonaut slack workspace](https://join.slack.com/t/carbonautgroup/shared_invite/zt-1rmr9yviv-aBXEaDp4JxTAgqOVD22TGg).
+We strongly encourage you to report security vulnerabilities to one of our maintainers via a slack message - first, before disclosing them in any public forums see *TBD*.
 Thank you!

 ## When Should I Report a Vulnerability?